roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 So why use Service Accounts keys over OAuth2 tokens?
 Many applications (Terraform included) can use OAuth to connect to GCP APIs, equally though, a lot of software does not support OAuth - `gcloud(1)` being a primary example.

 Since we want to use `gcloud(1)` to configure access to our GCP Kubernetes clusters, we need to issue Service Accounts keys rather than OAuth tokens.
-In general Service Account keys are more flexible than OAuth2 tokens, however, this means that their usage must be balanced against the corresponding risk that comes with that extra flexibility.
+In general service account keys are more flexible, their usage must be balanced against the corresponding risk that comes with that flexibility

 ## Reclaiming Service Account Key Slots